-Highly qualified students with an excellent record may apply for admission into a combined bachelor's/master's degree program.
-Once accepted, students will complete a limited number of graduate courses, specified by the program, which will be applied to both the undergraduate and graduate degree requirements, thereby shortening the time needed to earn a graduate degree.
-The student pays undergraduate tuition for graduate courses taken prior to completing the bachelor's degree, which is awarded upon completion of the bachelor's requirements.
-For details on this opportunity, please refer to the catalog sections on Applied Behavior Analysis, Business, Psychology and Counseling, and Education
+Highly qualified students with an excellent record may apply for early admission into a master's degree program.
+Once accepted, students may complete between 6 to 12 credits of graduate courses (specified by the program of acceptance) which may be applied to both the undergraduate and graduate degree requirements.
+The graduate level classes that are completed in a student's undergraduate program will shorten the time needed to earn a graduate degree.
+Students will pay undergraduate tuition rates for graduate level courses approved for both UG and GR credit when taken during their bachelor's degree.
+Upon completion of the Bachelor's students will obtain full acceptance and have a number of program requirements already completed towards the Master's.
+For more details on this opportunity, please refer to the corresponding program.